plaited/plaited/docs/playbook/00-introduction.md

 ### Loop

 Often we want to carry out a rules infinitely each time our `bProgram` is triggered, or at least while some mode or condition is still true.
 The `loop` function allows us to do this.
 Like `thread` it can be used for composition and returns a `RulesFunction`.
-However it's first argument can be a synchronous function that will be called at each synchronization point to see if it still returns true and thus allow our threads synchronization points to remain in play when selecting the next `BPEvent`.
+However it's first argument can be a function that will be called at each synchronization point to see if it still returns true and thus allow our thread's synchronization points to remain in play when selecting the next `BPEvent`.

 ## Feedback